jhucompilers/fall2022/assign/assign03.md

 ```

 You will be (primarily) modifying the source files `semantic_analysis.h` and
 `semantic_analysis.cpp`.
+You will also almost certainly need to modify the
+`NodeBase` class (defined in `node_base.h` and `node_base.cpp`) to add
-Note that you are free to modify other source files as
+data members and member functions.
+Note that you are free to modify other source files if
 necessary.

 In this assignment, the expected output of the executable